MrCocoaCat/MyDocument/Net/ovs-man/ovn-nb(5).md

        options : server_id: optional string
               The  Ethernet  address  for the DHCP server to use.
-This is also included in the DHCPv6 reply as option 2, ``Server  Identifier’’ to  carry  a  DUID  identifying  a server between a client and a server. ovn-controller defines DUID based on Link-layer  Address [DUID-LL].
+This is also included in the DHCPv6 reply as option 2, ”Server  Identifier’’ to  carry  a  DUID  identifying  a server between a client and a server. ovn-controller defines DUID based on Link-layer  Address [DUID-LL].